Eradev/MonsterSanctuaryMods/README.md

 Get all unlocked army rewards and multiple eggs donation rewards at once.

+## Level Caps

+Custom level cap for your monsters and enemies.

 ## Random Randomizer

 Randomize random encounters and chests' content in Randomizer mode.